 The purpose of the ballast water management convention is to prevent the introduction of invasive species from ships' ballast water.
-Read more about the status of the convention here.

-Facts on the ballast water management convention
+Facts about the ballast water management convention